nonpartisan-redistricting-datahub/Case_Study_Spotlight/README.md

 This is the code that accompanies the Case Study of our aggregation data work with Spotlight PA on the [Pennsylvania District Look Up Tool](https://www.spotlightpa.org/news/2021/12/pennsylvania-redistricting-house-senate-districts-lookup-tool/).

-You can find a write up of that Case Study on our website [redistrictingdatahub.org](https://redistrictingdatahub.org/).
-(Note: As of 04/28 it has not yet been posted).
+You can find a write up of that Case Study on our website [redistrictingdatahub.org](https://redistrictingdatahub.org/tools/support/helping-people-understand-their-districts-by-providing-data-to-analyze-redistricting-plans/).

 ## Getting Started